Model Your First System

 Right-click on the

-requirement again and chooseStructure → New Attribute
+weightrequirement again and chooseStructure → New Attribute. -

 Edit the new attribute to

-actualweight :> mass
+actualweight :> mass. -

 Right-click on the background of diagram and use the tool

-to import it from the standard libraries. -
+New Namespace Import.
+Then selectSI/Library Package SIto import it from the standard libraries. -

 Use the palette filter to locate the

-tool, and apply it to theweight
+New Required Constrainttool, and apply it to theweightrequirement. -

 Edit the constraint to: